-On each Distribution Date, to the extent that Fixed Rate Loan Group Excess Cashflow is available as described under "- Overcollateralization Provisions-Fixed Rate Loan Group Excess Cashflow" above or Adjustable Rate Loan Group Excess Cashflow is available as described under "- Overcollateralization Provisions-Adjustable Rate Loan Group Excess Cashflow" above, the Trustee will deposit in the Carryover Reserve Fund the amount needed to pay any Net Rate Carryover as described under "- Overcollateralization Provisions" above.
+On each Distribution Date, to the extent that Excess Cashflow is available as described under "- Overcollateralization Provisions" above, the Trustee will deposit in the Carryover Reserve Fund the amount needed to pay any Net Rate Carryover as described under "-Overcollateralization Provisions" above.

-On each Distribution Date, to the extent that Fixed Rate Loan Group Excess Cashflow is available as described under "- Overcollateralization Provisions - Fixed Rate Loan Group Excess Cashflow" above or Adjustable Rate Loan Group Excess Cashflow is available as described under "- Overcollateralization Provisions - Adjustable Rate Loan Group Excess Cashflow" above, the Trustee will deposit in the Carryover Reserve Fund an amount equal to the excess, if any, of (i) \$10,000 over (ii) the amount of funds on deposit in the Carryover Reserve Fund following all other deposits to, and withdrawals from, the Carryover Reserve Fund on such Distribution Date (the "Required Carryover Reserve Fund Deposit").
+On each Distribution Date, to the extent that Excess Cashflow is available as described under "- Overcollateralization Provisions" above, the Trustee will deposit in the Carryover Reserve Fund an amount equal to the excess, if any, of (i) \$10,000 over (ii) the amount of funds on deposit in the Carryover Reserve Fund following all other deposits to, and withdrawals from, the Carryover Reserve Fund on such Distribution Date (the "Required Carryover Reserve Fund Deposit").

-Class 1-AF Certificate Guaranty Insurance Policy
+Class 2-A-2 Certificate Guaranty Insurance Policy

-On the Closing Date, Ambac Assurance Corporation (the "Class 1-AF Insurer") will issue the Class 1-AF Policy in favor of the Trustee on behalf of the Class 1-AF certificateholders.
-The following summary of the provisions of the Class 1-AF Policy does not purport to be complete and is qualified in its entirety by reference to the Class 1-AF Policy.
+The Class 2-A-2 Insurer will issue a certificate guaranty insurance policy (the "Class 2A-2 Policy") for the benefit of the Class 2-A-2 Certificates.
+The following summary of the provisions of the Class 2-A-2 Policy does not purport to be complete and is qualified in its entirety by reference to the Class 2-A-2 Policy.

-The Class 1-AF Insurer will issue a certificate guaranty insurance policy (the "Class 1-AF Policy") for the benefit of the holders of the Class 1-AF Certificates.
-The Class 1-AF Insurer, in consideration of the payment of a premium and subject to the terms of the Class 1-AF Policy, unconditionally and irrevocably guarantees the payment of Insured Amounts to the Trustee on behalf of the holders of the Class 1-AF Certificates and payments of Preference Amounts as described below.
-The Class 1-AF Insurer will pay Insured Amounts which are Due for Payment to the Trustee on the later of (1) the Distribution Date the Insured Amount is distributable to the holders of the applicable class(es) of Class 1-AF Certificates under the Pooling and Servicing Agreement, and (2) the second Business Day following the Business Day the Class 1-AF Insurer shall have received telephonic or telegraphic notice, subsequently confirmed in writing, the original of which is sent by registered or certified mail, from the Trustee, specifying that an Insured Amount is due in accordance with the terms of the Class 1-AF Policy; provided that, if such notice is received after 12:00 noon, New York City time, on such Business Day, it shall be deemed to be received on the following Business Day.
-If any such notice is not in proper form or is otherwise insufficient for the purpose of making a claim under the Class 1-AF Policy, it shall be deemed not to have been received for purposes of this paragraph, and the Class 1-AF Insurer shall promptly so advise the Trustee and the Trustee may submit an amended or corrected notice.
+The Class 2-A-2 Insurer, in consideration of the payment of a premium and subject to the terms of the Class 2-A-2 Policy, unconditionally guarantees the payment of Insured Amounts and Avoided Payments (to the extent described below) to the Trustee on behalf of the holders of the Class 2-A-2 Certificates.
+The Class 2-A-2 Insurer will pay Insured Amounts which are due for payment to the Trustee on the later of (1) 2:00 p.m., New York City time, on the Distribution Date the Insured Amount is distributable to the holders of the Class 2-A-2 Certificates under the Pooling and Servicing Agreement, and (2) the Business Day following the Business Day the Class 2-A-2 Insurer shall have received notice by facsimile, simultaneously confirmed by telephone and subsequently confirmed in writing, or written notice delivered to the Class 2-A-2 Insurer at its office specified in the Class 2-A-2 Policy, from the Trustee, specifying that an Insured Amount is due in accordance with the terms of the Class 2-A-2 Policy, a "Notice"); provided that, if such Notice is received after 10:00 a.m., New York City time, on that Business Day, it shall be deemed to be received on the following Business Day.